ellakoa/postcard-poem/content/posts/rose-castles.md

 title: Blooming Lovely
 description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
-The beaches bloom with colour throughout the year.
+The beaches bloom with colour in spring.
 collection: Places
 aspect: landscape
 image: /img/walmer-beach-flowers-tiny.jpg